On Multidimensional stable-driven Stochastic Differential Equations with Besov drift: Well-posedness of the Martingale problem : proof of Theorem

 It is quite standard to derive well-posedness results for a probabilistic problem through PDE estimates.
 When the drift is a function, such a strategy goes back to e.g. Zvonkin \cite{zvonkin_transformation_1974} or Stroock and Varadhan \cite{stro:vara:79}.
-Such strategy has been made quite systematic in the distributional setting by Delarue and Diel in \cite{dela:diel:16} who provide a very robust framework.
+This approach has been made quite systematic in the distributional setting by Delarue and Diel in \cite{dela:diel:16} who provide a very robust framework.
 To investigate the meaning and well-posedness of \eqref{SDE}, we adapt their procedure to the current setting.
+Points \emph{(i)} to \emph{(iii)} allow to derive the rigorous proof of Theorem \ref{THEO_WELL_POSED} provided Proposition \ref{PROP_PDE_MOLL}, Proposition \ref{COR_ZVON_THEO}, Corollary \ref{COR_ZVON_THEO_UNIF} and Theorem \ref{THE_PDE} hold.